yzyii/luashitacast/DO_NOT_DELETE.md

 ### v1.2.5

-- Fix some collisions in shorthand causing commands such as /item to not work.
+- Fix some collisions in shorthand causing commands such as /item to not work
-- Fix /lag command which was never actually tested until now.
+- Fix /lag command which was never actually tested until now

+### v1.2.6

+- Breaking Change - PLD - Added Rampart set and removed superfluous booleans for Cover and Rampart
+- SMN - Added Carbuncles Cuffs and Evokers Boots vars for Precast
+- MNK - Added Hundred Fists set
+- Fix /dps toggling
+- Add /mode for dps jobs